sauceisgood/ccbot/README.md

 - Simple and stable
 - No time duration limits
 - High quality sounds
-- Sudo users (userbot and contacts)
+- Sudo users (userbot and it's contacts)
 - One userbot works only in one group

 × Currently queue is not available